Introduction

 Senior leadership and HR professionals are in a great position to drive initiatives that open up meaningful employee discussions.
 Encouraging employees to provide honest feedback on process improvement, or other pain points, shows you value their opinion.
 And equally as important, trust their judgement.
 Both of these behaviours empower your employees, as they know their opinions contribute to your company’s success.

-When we developed Culture hub we wanted to make it easier for organisations to engage in consistent trust-building conversations with their employees.
+We wanted to make it easier for organisations to engage in consistent trust-building conversations with their employees.
 No matter how spread out or far apart they were.
 Whether it's communicating important updates or asking for feedback on recent business developments.
 Our visual card feature not only allows you to attach town hall recordings, but also surveys, benefits information, and more.
-Additionally, if you’re short on time you can use a range of pre-set templates.
+Additionally, if you’re short on time you can use a range of easy-to-use templates.

 3. Provide professional growth opportunities